Materials-Consortia/OPTIMADE/optimade.rst

 - **formats**: List of output formats available for this type of entry.
 - **output\_fields\_by\_format**: Dictionary of available output fields for this entry type, where the keys are the values of the :field:`formats` list and the values are the keys of the :field:`properties` dictionary.

-Example (note: the description string has been wrapped for readability only):
+Example (note: the description strings have been wrapped for readability only):

 .. code:: jsonc